Protecting Your Child From Sleep Apnea

 What are the Different Types of Sleep Apnea?

-Obstructive Sleep Apnea: In adults, the most common cause of OSA is excess weight associated with the mouth and throat.
+Obstructive Sleep Apnea: In adults, the most common cause of OSA is an excess weight associated with the mouth and throat.
 During sleep, when your throat and tongue relax, your soft tissue may start to block your airways.

 Central Sleep Apnea (CSA): CSA is caused by the central nervous system failing to signal the muscles in your body that control breathing.
 This is a far less common form of sleep apnea than OSA and does not typically cause snoring.